yoctoproject/poky/documentation/ref-manual/variables.rst

          KERNEL_DTB_NAME ?= "${KERNEL_ARTIFACT_NAME}"

       See :term:`KERNEL_ARTIFACT_NAME` for additional information.

+   :term:`KERNEL_DTBDEST`
+      This variable, used by the :ref:`ref-classes-kernel-devicetree`
+      class, allows to change the installation directory of the DTB (Device Tree Binary) files.

+      It is set by default to "${KERNEL_IMAGEDEST}" by the :ref:`ref-classes-kernel` class.

+   :term:`KERNEL_DTBVENDORED`
+      This variable, used by the :ref:`ref-classes-kernel-devicetree`,
+      allows to ignore vendor subdirectories when installing DTB (Device Tree Binary) files, when it is set to "false".

+      To keep vendor subdirectories, set this variable to "true".

+      It is set by default to "false" by the :ref:`ref-classes-kernel` class.

    :term:`KERNEL_DTC_FLAGS`
       Specifies the ``dtc`` flags that are passed to the Linux kernel build